What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 If more than one of these applies to your partner, they may overlap or interact with each other.

 - Your partner is socially awkward around other people.
 Maybe they make too many strange or inappropriate comments when you have company over.
 They could have trouble reading non-verbal cues and talk for too long about subjects their conversation partner obviously isn't interested in.
-They could generally give off an awkward or off-putting demeanor, perhaps by having odd body language or dressing blandly.
+They could generally have an off-putting demeanor, perhaps by having odd or guarded body language.

 - Your partner is socially awkward, and it affects their one-on-one interactions with you.
 They could be too blunt and insensitive, or unaware of your emotional needs, or untalkative and difficult to have a substantial, intimate conversation with.
 Of course, these kinds of communication problems are something many couples struggle with, even if one member isn't particularly clumsy in social situations.